Komnomnomnom/swigibpy/README.rst

 	$ python setup.py build -c mingw32
 	$ python setup.py install

-This has been tested using MinGW and Python 2.7 on Windows Vista.
+This has been verified to work using MinGW and Python 2.7 on Windows 7, Vista, and XP.

 Compile with Visual Studio
 --------------------------